(Article last updated: June 27, 2017)

 - Enjoy Boardwalk entertainment that often includes midway games, jugglers, and magic shows (usually available in the evenings on Thursday, Friday and Saturday)

-- Grab something to eat at the Boardwalk pizza window or the (newly expanded) Boardwalk bakery
+- Grab something to eat at the Boardwalk pizza window or the Boardwalk Bakery

 - Visit Jellyrolls dueling piano bar (cover charge applies)